wannacodewme/Chicken-Invader-rmbm-/README.md

-# dinogame
+# Chicken-Invader-rmbm
-Dino jumbs over
+shoot them all